 It is recommended to use a scraper with interchangeable heavy duty blades.
 However, beware cheap scrapers with thin blades that can snap and irreversibly damage your enamel.

 These are the recommended components for cleaning your Aga range cooker:

 - Microfibre cloth;

 - Safety goggles;

 Enamel is very hard-wearing so don’t worry about scraping it hard with either the scourer or the blade.

 We would recommend cleaning the oven cold, but a hot clean can be done as a less intensive clean.

 To cool your Aga down, simply turn off your oven before you go to bed, leave the doors and lids open and put large pans of cold water on the hobs to cool the ovens right down.

 It will be ready to clean in the morning, and if cleaned before lunch could even be ready to cook again in the evening.
 Maybe best not to rely too much on it is up to full temperature so have your favourite takeaway on standby!

 If your unit is incredibly dirty, there will be hard-to-scrape areas such as in between your or under your hotplates rings.
 Proper motivation and steady persistence will surely prove to work but in case you give up on details, just do your best and move forward.
+Worst-case scenario, consider new cooker to aide your cooking excellence, click here.
 It is usually Aga cleaners older than 20 years that will give you a hard time with cleaning.